compilit/ssimpl/docs/concepts.md

 Typically, A will visit C, which at some point requires A to identify themselves (to complete an order, for example).

-Party C has to create a scannable image (like a QR-code), which provides Party B all necessary information to authenticate Party A:
+Party C has to provide (QR-code, WebRTC, etc.) Party B with all necessary information to authenticate Party A:

 - The DID of Party C.
 - The scopes of Party A that Party C requires.
 - A connection proposal.
 Containing either a channel id - used to set up a WebRTC channel, or an authentication endpoint (Party D) - to which the token should be sent.

-This payload MUST be a multibase-encoded JSON message:
+This payload MUST be a multibase-encoded message:

+(The choice to use JSON is arbitrary)
 ```json
 {
   "requestor": "did:key:a1b2c3d4e5f6g7h8ij9k0",